 “I must say that when I first embarked upon this job search I was absolutely terrified, and your clear and confident guidance throughout this process has been invaluable.
 I believe you wrote in one of your blog posts that if your graduate advisor has never made you cry then s/he is not doing her/his job.
 The fact of the matter is that while my committee and advisors are very supportive of me, they have not been extremely critical, and I became overly comfortable with the idea that everything I was doing was fine “as is.”
 You may recall that my first drafts of my job letter and teaching philosophy were met with advisor comments like “this is the best I’ve ever read” and “excellent.”
 Your comment on them: “you must not have read my blog post on Why Your Job Letter Sucks…” I won’t divulge whether or not this succeeded in making me cry Since then, you have continued to be brutally honest about my materials, but you have also been extremely encouraging and unstinting in your praise when you feel I’ve gotten things right.
 This balance of criticism and encouragement became a great source of motivation for me, and I thank you for it.
 I cannot recommend your services highly enough, and I have turned every grad student I come in contact with on to your blog and advice.”
 2012 Ph.D. in Communication.

 “Just accepted a generous counteroffer from an R1 after two years as VAP.
-When I stop jumping up and down with excitement and look back, I can’t believe how far I have come thanks to Karen’s guidance and the interview bootcamp with Kellee.
+When I stop jumping up and down with excitement and look back, I can’t believe how far I have come thanks to Karen’s guidance and the Interview Intervention with Kellee.
 I now know what other clients and readers mean when they talk about how working with Karen or even carefully following the blog changes effects more than one’s chances on the job market.
 It is a process that makes you recognize and claim your strengths as a scholar, teacher, academic citizen, and simply as a mature human being.

 “At first, it seems like just a few cleverly-worded lines in a cover letter.
 Then you memorize your research contribution for a mock interview, inhabiting your scholarly persona.
 Soon, you discover this holistic identity that you didn’t even know you had.